A few weeks back, I was in a Mastermind meeting in Las Vegas.

 One of the 40 people who attended was Bayo Adio.

-I have never met Bayo yet in person but he has been a fan of EFI for years.
+I had never met Bayo yet in person, but he has been a fan of EFI for years.
 All of my writing and videos have helped him and his clients.
 When we finally met during the Mastermind meeting, Bayo asked me a question that he often gets from his clients.
-I thought the question would help you out.
+I thought the question would help you as well.

 2 Mistakes People Make When Trying to Fix Shin Splints

 Bayo Adio: One of the questions that I get asked about a lot is shin splints, especially with runners or new clients that I get.

 One of my friends, Rick Kaselj, is an injury expert whom I have been following for years for tips on how to fix shoulder pain, back pain, and knee pain.
 He is going to give us just a few tips on how to actually help us manage our shin splints.

 Rick Kaselj: Hey, I am Rick Kaselj.
 I specialize in overcoming injuries and pain.

 For those people who are doing boot camps or have started running, a really common injury that occurs is Shin Splints.